Jimmy Griffin: The Remingtons

 In 1991 Griffin formed The Remingtons with Richard Mainegra and Rick Yancey.
 They released their first single that same year, followed by the albums Blue Frontier (1992) and Aim for the Heart (1993).
 Their single, "A Long Time Ago" went Top 10 on Billboards country chart in 1992 with "Two-Timin' Me" cracking the Top 20 later that year.

 Toast/Radio Dixie

 Beginning in 1994 Griffin and Robb Royer collaborated with Grammy-nominated songwriter and multi-instrumentalist Todd Cerney to write songs and perform in local venues.
 Larry Knechtel also participated in the collaboration and the group called themselves Toast (an obvious reference to Bread).
 Griffin, Royer and Cerney began this collaboration when they wrote "Kyrie" in 1994.
 Knechtel also joined songwriting credits on the 1995 song "Slow Train".

 The group wrote, recorded and performed together at various Nashville Venues including the Bluebird Cafe, 3rd & Lindsley, and 12th & Porter.
 In 1998 they changed the name to "Radio Dixie" in an effort to be more commercially viable.
 The group disbanded in 1998, although Royer and Cerney continued to collaborate on song-writing.

-GYG

-In 2003, Griffin, Rick Yancey and Ronnie Guilbeau began writing and performing as GYG, recording a CD of the same name.
-The CD included new material and well-known tunes like "Who's Gonna Know", a Remingtons tune recorded by Conway Twitty, and "Call It Love" a No. 1 hit for Poco written by Ronnie Guilbeau.
-GYG was performing at numerous Nashville venues including the 2004 CRS Conference and making further plans to shop the CD to indie labels and take the act on the road at the time of Griffin's sickness and death.
-In early 2004, Griffin recorded a duet with Holly Cieri of his Oscar-winning song "For All We Know".
-During that same year, Griffin also collaborated with Michael Z. Gordon and Griffin recorded the song, "Something Else Altogether" which was slated to be the title song for the film, "The Devil and Daniel Webster".
-However, the film went into bankruptcy and the song was never used in the movie but was recently posted on YouTube and dedicated to Griffin.